Heinz Stücke

-Heinz Stücke (born 11 January 1940) is a long-distance itinerant cyclist from Hövelhof, North Rhine-Westphalia, Germany – noted for setting the world record for bicycle touring in 1995.
+Heinz Stücke (11 January 1940 – 22 July 2026) was a German long-distance itinerant cyclist from Hövelhof, North Rhine-Westphalia – noted for setting the world record for bicycle touring in 1995.

-In a global journey spanning more than 50 years, Stücke has travelled over six hundred thousand kilometres by bicycle.
+In a global journey spanning more than 50 years, Stücke travelled over 600,000 kilometres by bicycle.

 Global bicycle tour

 In November 1962, the 22-year-old Stücke quit his job as a tool and die maker, and rode out of his hometown on a three-speed bicycle, with a plan to see the world.
-He says that his extraordinary desire to travel was partly motivated by his aversion to returning to factory work.
+He said that his extraordinary desire to travel was partly motivated by his aversion to returning to factory work.